akashsehdev/Stopwatch/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+It uses shared preferences for storing the lap time locally just to restore the lap times even when the app is closed or restarted

 A few resources to get you started if this is your first Flutter project: